nikcleju/ESDM_Course/Projects/P1_VendingMachine_Coffee.md

 3. The vending machine operates in 4 basic steps:
    - first you enter the product code of the product
    - then you enter the money
-   - then the product is dispensed: first the cup, then the liquid, then the stirrer
+   - then the product is dispensed: first the cup, then the beverage, then the stirrer
    - then the rest of the money is returned

-2. The vending machine starts with 10 liters of each of the 5 categories.
+2. The vending machine starts with 1 liters of each beverage.

-2. The price of every type of product is fixed and known (you pick some value).
+2. The machine keeps track of how much beverage it still has available, and refuses to produce a beverage when it doesn't have the necessary quantity available.

-2. The vending machine holds in memory the quantity of products it has available at any time moment.
+2. The price of every type of product is fixed and known (you pick some value, e.g 5).

 5. The machine shall detect if the user requests an invalid product code, and signal this at the Status output